-Jeffrey A. Lipson, 51, joined the Company as our deputy chief financial officer in January 2019.
-Effective March 1, 2019, Mr. Lipson became an executive vice president and our chief financial officer.
-From 2013 until 2018, Mr. Lipson was President and Chief Executive Officer and Director of Congressional Bancshares and its subsidiary Congressional Bank; where he began as President and Chief Operating Officer in 2012.
-He continues to serve on the Board of Directors of Congressional Bank.
-Prior to that, Mr. Lipson was the Senior Vice President and Treasurer of CapitalSource Inc. and its subsidiary CapitalSource Bank and Senior Vice President, Corporate Treasury, at Bank of America and its predecessor FleetBoston Financial.
+Jeffrey A. Lipson, 53, has served as an executive vice president and our chief operating officer since 2021 and chief financial officer since 2019.
+Previously, Mr. Lipson was president and chief executive officer and director of Congressional Bancshares and its subsidiary Congressional Bank from 2013 to 2018.
+Mr. Lipson continues to serve on the board of directors of Congressional Bank.
+Mr. Lipson has also been a senior vice president and the treasurer of CapitalSource Inc. and its subsidiary CapitalSource Bank and a senior vice president, Corporate Treasury, at Bank of America and its predecessor FleetBoston Financial.
 Mr. Lipson received a Bachelor of Science degree in Economics from Pennsylvania State University in 1989 and a Masters in Business Administration in Finance from New York University's Leonard N. Stern School of Business in 1993.
-Mr. Lipson serves on the Board of Directors of the Jewish Council for the Aging of Greater Washington.
+Mr. Lipson serves on the Board of Directors of the Jewish Council for the Aging of Greater Washington